UniExeterRSE/LCAT-archived/docs/network.md

-# How the climate data for region is passed through the network
+# How the climate data for region is currently passed through the network

 ## 1. Positive and negative correlation